I've spent most of my life playing golf.

 The Open Comes to Pacific Northwest

 When it was announced the U.S. Open was coming to Chambers Bay, we immediately stated we would be there.
-We purchased tickets as soon as they came out, and those tickets were sold out in a matter of minutes.
+We purchased tickets as soon as they came out, which was tough because they literally sold out in a matter of minutes.
 They sold so many tickets that they ended up releasing more a couple of weeks later.

 We felt that in order to prepare properly for this major that we should play the course ourselves.
 So we took a little overnight trip to play both Chambers Bay & Salish Cliffs in April.

 As for our actual trip to the U.S. Open, we each had our own itinerary.
-Pat and Gary arrived early and watched play on every full round and each of the three practice rounds.
-Both Ian and I arrived to watch practice rounds on Tuesday & Wednesday.
-Charlie arrived separately from any of us but he was escorted with his wife Amanda as she wanted to watch some golf as well.
+Pat and Gary arrived early on Monday and watched play on every full round and each of the three practice days.
+Ian and I essentially did the same but came on Tuesday.
+Charlie arrived separately from any of us but he was escorted with his wife Amanda, as she wanted to watch some golf as well.
 But what would a golf trip be without actually playing golf.
 Of course we mixed it up to play golf on the practice round days (Gold Mountain (Olympic), Druid's Glen Golf Club, and Trophy Lake Golf Course) and once on the way home (The Links At Moses Pointe).
-Remember how I metioned that we were thrifty.
-Ian and I booked our rooms at the dorms at Pacific Lutheran University at a super cheap rate.
+Remember how I mentioned that we were thrifty.
+Ian and I booked our rooms in the dorms at Pacific Lutheran University at a super cheap rate ($39 per night).
 Charlie's wife Amanda didn't stay for the whole trip so he ended up joining us in our room as well.
-The tournament itself was pretty fun to watch (Sunday was very exciting!).
+The tournament itself was fun to watch (Sunday was very exciting!).
 We were methodical about watching play from each hole and we all saw every competitor play at some point in the tournament.
 We came away with it being a very memorable experience.

 What Happens in Vegas..., is Golf